 - Clean after every food preparation session, using hot soapy water.

-- Wipe up spills promptly to avoid stains.
+- Wipe up spills promptly on marble and granite countertops to avoid stains.

 - Use a plastic putty knife or a sponge with a scouring brush to gently scrape off dried-on food.